 - You can serve them alongside other foods

-My older boys go with friends, so they aim to hit as many houses as humanly possible!
+My older boys go with friends, so they aim to hit as many houses as possible!

 Simple!
 I let them eat as much as they like from their stash.
-What I’ve noticed over the years is that they’re more stingy with themselves than I would be with them.
-So, trust your kids, maybe they don’t need you micromanaging them.
+I’ve noticed over the years that they’re more stingy with themselves than I would be with them.
+So, trust your kids.
+Maybe they don’t need you micromanaging them.

-By now there’s a good chance that the younger kids don’t have anything left!
-So, what we do is take whatever’s left and share it out at some meals and snacks over the rest of the holidays.
+By now, there’s a good chance that the younger kids don’t have anything left!
+So, we take whatever’s left and share it at some meals and snacks over the rest of the holidays.
 In our house, it’s mostly all gone by the end of the mid-term break.
-But I know for others it can last a lot longer than this.
+But I know for others, it can last a lot longer than this.

-I’m not here to tell you what to give out at your door.
-But to remind you that while it seems un-Irish to appear stingy your contribution is only a drop in the ocean to the total quantity of treats that children will score on the night.
+I’m not here to tell you what to give at your door.
+But to remind you that while it seems un-Irish to appear stingy, our contribution is only a drop in the ocean to the total quantity of treats children will score on the night.
 So, more isn’t necessarily better.

 - A small bag of popcorn (for older kids).
-This is great because it’s large so makes me look generous but also high in fibre and not bad for the teeth!
+This is great because it’s large, so it makes me look generous but also high in fibre.

 - A satsuma Jack o lantern for little kids.
 I’d probably give them out to all, but my boys have made me swear that I’ll only offer them to people under 5!